[UPDATE] FDA RECALLS ZIMMER-BIOMET COMPREHENSIVE REVERSE SHOULDER IMPLANT

 If you or someone you love was injured as a result of complications from Biomet’s Comprehensive Reverse Total Shoulder System, you may be entitled to compensation.
 Contact our lawyers and attorneys today as there may be a class action lawsuit forming with substantial cash settlements from claims filed.

-Call the experienced lawyers at Hood National Law Group today for a free consultation to see if you qualify for a Biomet Comprehensive Lawsuit.
+Call the experienced lawyers at National Injury Help today for a free consultation to see if you qualify for a Biomet Comprehensive Lawsuit.